DUDL 2

 ----

-Whoever controls the framing of how to evaluate relevant offense in a debate generally wins my ballot this is universally true for all arguments and how I look at my flow at the end of the debate.
-Specifics for arguments will be listed below.
-But generally absolute defense is a hard sell absent drops, strategic concessions, or the argument was poorly constructed to begin with.
+Whoever controls the framing of how to evaluate offense in a debate generally wins my ballot.
+This is universally true for all argument styles and debate formats.
+I am very flow dependent.
+Specifics listed below, but absolute defense is a hard sell absent drops, strategic concessions, or the argument was poorly constructed to begin with.

 Thoughts on framework: